bektas-sari/prompt_palette/README.md

-# Prompt Palette 🎨
+# Prompt Palette 🎨 (Flutter APP)

 **Prompt Palette** is a Flutter app that generates creative prompts for AI art tools like Stable Diffusion and MidJourney.
 Users can select an artist style, an object, and a theme to generate detailed prompts suitable for digital image generation.

 ## ✨ Features